mmfrenkel/log-database/README.md

 # Mini LSM Tree Database System

-This C project represents a simplified version of a log-structed merge (LSM) tree database system.
+This C project is a simplified version of a log-structed merge (LSM) tree database system.

 This system has two components:
 (1) An in-memory component represented by the `memtable.c` library.
 To keep things simple for this low-volume system, the `memtable` is implemented as a binary search tree.
 A two-three tree implementation is also provided in this repositority, though not currently supported.